stahwa/react-redux-starter/README.md

 ## Info
-* This project uses: React, Redux, React Router, ES6, Webpack and SASS.
+* This project uses: React, Redux, React Router, Jest, Webpack and SASS.

 ## Build it